Sustainable Development of Buildings in Canada overview

 7.0 Indoor Environmental Quality Occupant health and comfort, daylighting strategies, natural ventilation, acoustic performance, and the selection of low-emission interior materials.
 Category 13.3 (sustainable design strategies).

 8.0 LEED in the Canadian Context Overview of the LEED Green Building Rating System Version 2.0 and its application in Canada.
-Note: current LEED editions have superseded Version 2.0 significantly.
+Current LEED editions have superseded Version 2.0 significantly; use the manual for the conceptual reasoning, not the credit thresholds.
 Category 13.3 (sustainable design strategies).

 9.0 Regional Perspective Canada's climatic zones from the moderate Pacific coast and semi-arid southern interior to the cold prairies, humid east, and Arctic north, and how regional variation demands different sustainable design responses.
 Categories 13.1 and 13.3.
 One of the four specifically cited chapters for category 13.1.